Automator19/automator19.github.io/_posts/2023-03-23-Terraform-Basics.md

     - Resource Syntax - How to declare resources ?
     - Resource Behavior - How Terraform handles resources declarations?
     - provisioners - We can configure resources post-creation actions

+# Terraform State File
+- Terraform state file is creted after issuing terraform apply" and once infrastructed is cretaed on cloud.
+- It stores state about your managed infrastructe and configureation
+- This state is used by Terraform to map real world resources to your configuration (.tf files), keep track of metadata and to improve performance for large infrastructure
+- This state is stored by default in a local file named "terraform.tfstate", but it can also be stored remotely for team environment.
+- if you delete state file by mistake, Terraform will assume it hasn't created any state and will try to create it again and you will end up with duplicate resources
+- you can try using terraform.tfstate.backup file to simplify recovery.
+- Best place to store tfstate will be on a s3 bucket with version control enabled.

+# Terraform Dependency Lock File
+- Every terraform project has external dependencies on code that does not exist within the project itself.
+- These dependencies rely on terraform providers and modules that may exist outside of the code base.
+- There are two dependency types
+    - Terraform providers - These are the plugins that required to work with external systems such as AWS. e.g required provider version, required terraform version
+    - Terraform modules   - These are reusabe groups of terraform code hosted on terraform registry.

+# Terraform Desired & Current States
+- Desired state is Terraform configuration file ( or tf files)
+- Current State is deployed real world resources.
+- Terraform stat keeps track of current state config and gets updated when desired state configs are deployed.

+# Terraform Variables
+- There are three type of variables used in terraform

+## Input Variables
+- Serves as parameters for a terraform module, allowing aspects for module to be customized without altering the module's own source code and allowing modules to be shared between different configurations.
+- There are multiple ways to pass variale values
+    - Basics
+    - When prompted during terraform plan or apply
+    - Override default variable using cli argument -var
+    - Overrise default variable values using env variables (TF_var_aa)
+    - Provide input variables using terraform.tfvars files
+    - Provide input variables using <any-name>.tfvars file with CLI argument -var-file
+    - Provide input variables using auto.tfvars files
+    - List and Map
+    - Implement custom validation rules in variables
+    - Protect Sensitive input variables

+## Output Variables

+## Local Variables